pgpbpadilla/pgpbpadilla.github.io/_drafts/how-fast-can-we-learn.liquid.md

 ## Is it a problem of how to organize material?

 Why is it so hard to come up with an optimal learning path?
 One idea is that it has to do with how the material is organized and presented.
-Halmos' touches on these two aspects when he described his method for writing mathematics.
-Writing with a specific audience in mind, making the material self-contained, and providing a logical sequence and reiterating the important ideas are insights that made Halmos such a popular author of mathematics.
+Halmos writes about these two aspects when he described his method for writing mathematics.
+Writing with a specific audience in mind, making the material self-contained, providing a logical sequence and reiterating the important ideas are insights that made Halmos stand out as writer of mathematics.

-What if we could build some learning platform by applying these principles?
-Could we then create personalized learning paths for students?
-The platform would need to:
+Let's imagine we had a learning system built on Halmos principles.
+Could we then create better learning paths for students?
+Such a system would need to:

-- have an understanding of the student's profile so that it only presents relevant material,
+- understand the student's profile so that it only includes relevant material,
-- facilitate access to related concepts without breaking the flow and without losing sight of the learning goal,
+- avoid breaking the student's flow by not requiring the student to lookup other materials,
-- provide feedback about the progress made in order to motivate the student to continue,
+- provide feedback about the progress made in order to motivate the student to continue, and
 - give the student enough space to gain mastery of the subject under study

 ## Knowledge as a network of concepts

-My background is in the field of computer engineering, specializing in Software, and so I saw the problem from that perspective.
-I was thinking of representing knowledge as a graph, where the nodes stand for specific concepts, and the links describe the relationships between them.
-Soon I started calling it the Network of Knowledge, _Knetledge_ for short.
+We could represent knowledge as a graph, where the nodes stand for specific concepts, and the links describe the relationships between them.
+A Network of Knowledge or _Knetledge_ for short.

-I should mention that this representation of knowledge as a graph was by no means new, and I wasn't aware that there have been and there are many ongoing attempts to find better ways to represent knowledge.
-The end goal imposes some constraints on the solution, some representations can make it easier to query a large database of knowledge, other representations could be more compact, etc.

-For the rest of this post, our goal will be to provide students with an optimal learning path, designed to allow them to make progress as fast as possible and investing as few resources as possible.
+The problem seemed to have been reduced to finding a path in this "knowledge graph".
+A path with its origin representing the knowledge the student already has, and with its destination being the student learning goals.
+For example, a goal for a student might be to understand how to formally derive the main formulas for the derivative of a function of a single real variable given that they already know how to use limits.

 ## The student's journey